 Figure 4.
 Effect of a high protein diet on pancreatic size and composition in normal and CCK deficient mice.
 Changes are shown for pancreas weight (A), Protein (B), DNA (C) and protein to DNA ratio (D) after 7 days on normal or high protein diet.
-From (22).
+From Crozier et al. (26).